zyebytevt/zyeware/README.md

 Following these steps should give you a working development setup:

 - Clone this repository somewhere under the name `zyeware`, and afterwards register it as a local package with `dub add-local zyeware/ "1.0.0"`
-- Clone https://github.com/zyebytevt/zpklink somewhere as `zpklink`, and register it with `dub add-local zpklink/ "1.0.0"`
 - Fetch the necessary dependencies.
 For now, this should only be SDL2, OpenGL and OpenAL.
 How you get those libraries depends on your operating system.
-- Now you can either create a new project with `zyeware` as a DUB dependency, or you can clone https://github.com/zyebytevt/zyeware-sandbox for a base and lots of examples on how to do stuff.
+- Now you can either create a new project with `zyeware` as a DUB dependency, or you can look at the examples in this repository for how to do stuff.

 ## Can I create games with it?